 - development of thinking and problem solving skills

-- development of Independence Skills to include functional and life skills.
+- development of independence skills to include functional and life skills.

 - development of the essential prerequisite skills required to access the National Curriculum framework, including EYFS